my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

   (All the resources that are on the internet are available.)
   → Here *som* = subject of ligger.

+  Det er gratis for dem som tar Kurs via Nord.
+  (It is free for those who take the course via Nord.)
+  → Here *som* = subject of tar.

 - You can only **drop** «som» when it is the **object**.

   $\boxed{\text{Object → «som» optional.}}$